sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 Reflection:
 These reviews enhanced my practical skills in conducting secure-coding analysis, cryptographic enforcement, and positive feedback.
 It helped me to be more critical and supportive at the same time and to present technical findings in a clear and professional way, which is important in both collaboration and software development and in the actual cybersecurity evaluation.

+-   Identify: State your name and the group reviewed.
+-   Overview: Brief summary of project purpose and focus areas.
+-   Strengths: Highlight well-implemented design or security features.
+-   Weaknesses: Identify vulnerabilities or issues; mention tools used (static/dynamic/manual).
+-   Challenges: Note any difficulties you faced and how you addressed them.

 # Reflection on AI Use